MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-app-building-basics-with-xamarin-forms-in-visual-studio.md

      Although not shown here, you can use the **OnPlatform** tag to select a property value that's specific to the current platform on which the app is running (see [Essential XAML Syntax](/xamarin/xamarin-forms/xaml/xaml-basics/essential-xaml-syntax.md).
 Alternatively, in the code-behind file, you can determine what platform the application is running on by comparing the [`Device.RuntimePlatform`](https://developer.xamarin.com/api/property/Xamarin.Forms.Device.RuntimePlatform/) property with constants defined in the [`Device`](https://developer.xamarin.com/api/type/Xamarin.Forms.Device/) class named [`Device.iOS`](https://developer.xamarin.com/api/field/Xamarin.Forms.Device.iOS/), [`Device.Android`](https://developer.xamarin.com/api/field/Xamarin.Forms.Device.Android/), and [`Device.UWP`](https://developer.xamarin.com/api/field/Xamarin.Forms.Device.UWP/).

 2. In **WeatherPage.xaml.cs**, replace the **GetWeatherBtn_Clicked** event handler with the code below.
-This code verifies that there's a zip code in the entry field, retrieves data for that zip code, sets the whole page's binding context to the resulting **Weather** instance, then sets the button text to "Search Again."
-Note that each label in the UI binds to a property of the **Weather** class, so when you set the screen's binding context to a **Weather** instance, those labels update automatically.
+This code verifies that there's a zip code in the entry field and retrieves data for that zip code.
+It then sets the whole page's binding context to the resulting **Weather** instance.
+The code concludes by setting the button text to "Search Again."
+Each label in the UI binds to a property of the **Weather** class.
+When you set the screen's binding context to a **Weather** instance, those labels update automatically.

     ```csharp
     private async void GetWeatherBtn_Clicked(object sender, EventArgs e)